 Qualified Field Placements

 All field placements must be approved by the Externship Office.
 Placements will be approved if they meet the educational goals and objectives of the Externship Program.
-A non-exhaustive list of placements is available here.
-These placements have been approved and expect to have Savannah Law Students contact them for externships.
-However, before doing so, please let the Externship Office know of your interest.
-If a student is interested in a placement not on the list, he or she must complete a PLACEMENT APPROVAL REQUEST form and submit it to the Externship Office.
+A non-exhaustive list of pre-approved placements is available here.
+If you are interested in a pre-approved placement please contact the Externship Office for more information.
+If a student is interested in a placement not on the list, he or she must complete a Placement Approval Request form and submit it to the Externship Office.
 If necessary, the Externship Office will contact and/or visit, the desired placement to approve it for the Externship Program.

-In order to be approved, a placement must:
+In order to be approved, a placement generally must:

-- Be a judicial clerkship or with a governmental agency, corporate legal department or a legal non-profit agency;
+- Be a judicial clerkship or with a governmental agency, or a legal non-profit agency;

 - Meet the educational outcomes of the Externship Program; and